Charles E. Bennett (politician): Political career

 However, his staunch ethical stance appeared to be too much for his colleagues in the House of Representatives, who nicknamed him, "Mr. Clean".
 Although he was responsible for the establishment of the first temporary committee on ethics in the House, he was not named to the first formal ethics committee when it was formed.

 Not surprisingly, given the large defense presence in the Jacksonville area, Bennett was somewhat hawkish on defense policy.
 He was in line to become chairman of the House Armed Services Committee in 1985, one of the most powerful panels in the body; he had served on that committee for virtually all of his House career.
 However, he was defeated for the post by Les Aspin.
 While Aspin had far less seniority than Bennett, his views on defense policy were more in line with the rest of the Democratic Caucus.

 Bennett was set to run for a 23rd term in 1992 in the newly renumbered 4th District against Jacksonville City Council president Tillie Fowler, his strongest Republican opponent in decades.
 However, he abruptly ended his bid for reelection when his wife became ill in the spring of 1992.
+Fowler went on to win easily in November against a replacement candidate.
+Proving how Republican the district had become, a Democrat would not file in this district again until 2000.

-Fowler went on to win in November.
-At the time of his retirement, he was the second longest-serving member of the House (behind only fellow Democrat Jamie Whitten).
+At the time of his retirement, Bennett was the second longest-serving member of the House (behind only fellow Democrat Jamie Whitten).
 He is still the longest-serving member of either house of Congress in Florida's history.
-Proving just how Republican this district had become, the Democrats have only fielded a candidate in the district five times since Bennett's retirement, and none of them have cleared the 35 percent mark.

-Election Results
+Election results

 Florida's 3rd congressional district, 1980: